jitendrahpatwa/nodegrpc/README.md

-# LogRocket Tutorial of a CRUD with gRPC and Node
+# Tutorial of a CRUD with gRPC and Node

 This project is separated in two parts:
 - Server: where gRPC serves the remote calls defined in the proto file